 - Melbourne University – 10 separately registered charities

 - Surf Life Saving Australia – 264 separately registered charities

 - Lifeline – 32 separately registered charities

 - RSLs – over 500 separately registered charities

 You can find out more about the diversity of the charity sector in the Australian Charities Report and explore the details with its interactive dataset.

 Almost two-thirds of Australia’s registered charities (63%) are classified as small, with annual revenue of $250,000 or less.
 Of this majority, approximately one-third is very small, with annual revenue of less than $50,000.
 Also, just under half of Australia’s registered charities (44%) employ no staff and are entirely volunteer-run.

-Many charities are small, grassroots organisations comprising volunteers that have come together to service a local or specialised need; for example, groups undertaking conservation work near a local creek, or services for a local religious congregation.
-In most cases, these charities are not competing for the same funding dollar as others.
+Many charities are small, grassroots organisations comprising volunteers that have come together to service a local or specialised need – for example, groups undertaking conservation work near a local creek, or services for a local religious congregation.
+In most cases, these charities are not competing with others for the same funding dollars.